ShivankUdayawal/Sentiment-Analysis-on-Twitter-Data/README.md

        Text Preprocessing is traditionally an important step for Natural Language Processing (NLP) tasks.
        It transforms text into a more digestible form so that machine learning algorithms can perform better.

+    **The Preprocessing steps taken are:**

+   **1. Lower Casing:** Each text is converted to lowercase.
+Replacing URLs: Links starting with "http" or "https" or "www" are replaced by "URL".

 ## Confusion Matrix